SCUBA Travel

 Private resorts all along the northern coast offer the best access to the sea for shore diving.
 Some expatriates visiting Jeddah book a weekend diving package with a hotel in the city and nearly all Jeddah's hotels offer some kind of access to northern beaches by bus.
 The most popular are Al Nakeel Beach, Blue Beach, Sheraton Beach and the Al Bilad Beach.
-Durrant Al Arus, the only PADI Gold Palm Resort in the Kingdom, offers a five star hotel situated on a Red Sea lagoon and villas that front the Kingdom's only 18 hole golf course with green grass.
-There is one half mile of beach diving available, or boats can be arranged to the outer reefs through the dive shop at Durrah Marina.
 The top hotels in Jeddah have contacts with the dive shops and can arrange instruction for beginners and recreational dives for qualified divers.
 Many offer private beaches from which to shore dive.

 Women Divers in Saudi Arabia